Is your radiator looking past its prime? Then it may be time to paint it.

 If the smell doesn’t go away with itself after a few days you can consider placing a bowl of vinegar (it’s a natural odor neutralizer) in your room which will help absorb the paint odors.

 Painting your radiator or an old storage heater can be safe, fun, and highly effective at bringing up the ambiance of your room.

-Especially when you are using a sprayer it’s super easy!
+Especially when you are using a sprayer it’s not a problem but super easy!

 And that’s why spraying is the best way to paint a radiator rather than using a brush or a roller.